gophercoders/website/content/lessons/KS2/lower/variables.md

 Go has types too.
 You have already seen two of them, integer numbers and strings.

-So what does that have to do with progamming?
+So what does that have to do with programming?
 Well just like you cannot make carrot cake with bananas, you cannot do sums on a string.
 The type of a variable limits where and how you can use the variable.

 This is a good!
-It means that Go can help you find our mistakes.
+It means that Go can help you find mistakes.
 If you tried to subtract two strings for each other, Go will tell you that that does not make sense before your program runs.